You can click on pictures to enlarge them

 We were satisfied with most of our hotels, but there are two of them we will not recommend you: the Pelourinho Hotel in Salvador de Bahía (photo), and the Villa Santana Hotel in Rio de Janeiro.

-Certainly, the Pelourinho Hotel was very authentic and full of an old-fashioned charm which reminded us the colonial period, with its nice colors and its high ceilings to which fans in varnish wood providing fresh air were hung.
+Certainly, the Pelourinho Hotel was very authentic and full of an old-fashioned charm which reminded us the Colonial period, with its nice colors and its high ceilings to which fans in varnish wood providing fresh air were hung.
 From the breakfast room, we had a unique view of the Historic Center rooftops, and its beautiful patio tempted to dreamlike.

 However, it left much to be desired according to facilities and logistics.
 First, the elevator was out of order the day we arrived and we had to carry our luggage going upstairs.
 As far as electricity was concerned, it was disastrous: one of the switches made a disturbing short-circuit noise almost permanently.
 Sockets damaged some of our adapters, batteries and chargers.
 From now on, they are less powerful than they were before.
 But the height of it all was the exposed wires over the shower head, which goes completely against the most basic safety standards.
 Besides, we communicated it to the reception, which finally sent us a technician.
-He wasn't surprised at all by that terrible electric installation, to say the least, and didn't seem to understand why we brought him «for nothing».
+He was not surprised at all by that terrible electric installation, to say the least, and did not seem to understand why we brought him «for nothing».

 Finally, there was not always hot water.
 Not in every room, anyway.
 It changed every day.
 The receptionist with whom we sympathized told us that a guest of the hotel came to meet him every morning to ask him in which free room there was hot water, so that he can have his shower in it... what he did almost every day in a different room!..

 The Villa Santana hotel in Rio was not better.
 Breakfast there was low-quality.
 The breakfast chef was surely one of the most awkward in the country: the first day, he knocked a tray full of glasses over.
-Many glass shards laid on the floor, but it didn't especially upset him.
+Many glass shards laid on the floor, but it did not especially upset him.
 He carried on doing what he had to do, and only came to pick it all up minutes later, while singing out loud.

 The morning after, as we were making our way to the breakfast room, we saw a big shard of glass on the floor just in front of the doorstep.
 Then we understood it was him again on duty that day.
 We came in and saw him passing by with another tray full of glasses.
 Once again, he knocked everything over.
 Fortunately, it fell on a table and there was nothing broken.
 Just after, he dropped his rag on the floor.
-But he didn't lose his composure for that and carried on doing his job... all that while singing of course!..
+But he did not lose his composure for that and carried on doing his job... all that while singing of course!..

 The last day, he only dropped paper napkins.
 We told ourselves he had made some progress and he was on the right track… until Madalena points out to him the presence of ants in the bread baskets.
 Generally, there were many kinds of insects all over that hotel, certainly little and harmless but it looked bad...
-He came to take a look at that, but it didn't seem to upset him that much.
+He came to take a look at that, but once again, it did not seem to upset him that much.
 Then, a few moments later, we heard him improvising a song which chorus was: «Formigas !
 Formigas !» («ants» in Portuguese).
 We would rather laugh about it.
 And in the meantime, the little insects carried on making the most of it in the bread baskets...

 Just before the check-out, we went upstairs to take our luggage.
 We saw with amazement the housekeepers washing the corridors and the stairs throwing buckets of water all around.
 Mini-waterfalls were flowing down the stairs, creating rapids in the corridors, in which countless bits of fluff caught in the flow were trying to float.
 We were completely astounded.
 In the beginning, we even thought it was a flood and were this close to warning the reception.
 Moreover, carrying our luggage downstairs was rather dangerous, given that the establishment had no elevator.
 We watched every step we took.